bprivat/code-quest/README.md

  * Engine
      * Pyglet
  * Dungeon Interpreter
+     * Validate given xml via xsd file
      * Given dungeon XML, convert to Dungeon object
      * Serialize straight into Dungeon object possible?
+5. Execution
+ * Launch pyglet window via command line
+ * args
+     * parser to use
+          * First, look for arg in codequest.parser module
+          * If not found, attempt to execute it, passing the source file as an argument
+          * Support any executable that takes a source file as a parameter and returns a dungeon XML file
+     * source file to parse (generate dungeon from)
+6. Future Features
+ * Persistent high scores
+     * What's best?
+SQLite?
+Pickle?
+Something else?
+ * Different player character depending on source type
+ * Select source code from GUI, get preview stats